 SEND FAMILY DOWN BY TRAIN.
 STOP.
 WE"LL MEET THEM.
 STOP.
 DON"T WORRY.

 We packed their bags that evening and tried to get aboard one of the last buses crossing the Norwood Bridge but the driver wouldn't let us on with our dog, so I flagged down a passing truck.
 We climbed into the back of it and spent that night at the home of Bea's brother, Bob, on Dorchester Avenue.
-Next day, I put them all on the train for Minaki, and breathed a sigh of relief.
+Next day, I put them all on the train for Minaki and breathed a sigh of relief.
 At least Bea and the children were safe.
 Whether they would have a home to return to, was debatable.

 Everybody worked like Trojans.
 The people of Winnipeg pulled together, working side by side until the danger was past.
 I know of at least one couple who met while piling sandbags and who recently celebrated their 35th wedding anniversary.

-After the waters of the Red River receded, I was able to go down to Minaki for the weekend to see the family who were having a wonderful time.
+After the waters of the Red River receded, I was able to go down to Minaki for the weekend to see the family who was having a wonderful time.
 The three girls were enrolled in the local one-teacher school and enjoying it, so Bea decided to stay there until the end of the school year.
 In July, I took my month's holidays and spent the time at Minaki with them.
 The kids were brown as berries, loved the lake and all four of them learned to swim.
 I even got in a few good rounds of golf on the Minaki Lodge course through the courtesy of the pro, Jack Milligan.
 When we returned to Winnipeg, most of the mess had been cleaned up and our house was still intact with not a drop of water in the basement.

-That fall, on a trip to Portage la Loche, I ran into an infuriated and highly upset John Blackhall..
+That fall, on a trip to Portage la Loche, I ran into an infuriated and highly upset John Blackhall...
 Now sixty-five, he was retiring from the Company's service and had written the Personnel Department to find out what his pension would be.
 He was incensed at the reply.
 'Just look at what they're going to give me to live on,' he raved.
 'It's not a pension...it's an insult.
 After all my years working for the Company, if this is all they can give me, they can keep it.
 I won't even call in at Hudson's Bay House on my way home to Scotland.'